-The curriculum is delivered through Experiences and Outcomes laid out in the Scottish

-Curriculum for Excellence.
-The fact that Experiences are recognised tells us as teachers of the importance being placed on the quality and nature of learning experiences that the pupils have.
+The curriculum is delivered through Experiences and Outcomes laid out in the Scottish Curriculum for Excellence.
+The fact that Experiences are recognised tells us as teachers of the importance being placed on the quality and nature of the learning experiences that the pupils have.
 An outcome tells staff what is to be achieved by the pupils.
+More information can be found here: Highland Curriculum for Excellence information

-The purpose of the curriculum is encapsulated in the four capacities to enable each child or young person to be a successful learner, a confident individual, a responsible citizen and an effective contributor.
+The purpose of the curriculum is encapsulated in the four capacities - to enable each child or young person to be a successful learner, a confident individual, a responsible citizen and an effective contributor.

 The curriculum aims to ensure that all children and young people in Scotland develop the knowledge, skills and attributes they will need if they are to flourish in life, learning and work, now and in the future.
 The experiences and outcomes are set out in a manner which ensures that each pupil experiences progression and depth in their learning.
 The Curriculum is organised into the eight curriculum areas: